duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 # AMD Asynchronous module definition

-When you `require('jQuery')` it should be there at that moment, but if we want to run the code without jQuery loaded jet use async `define(dependencies, f)` Build with `webpack` since it will recognize that it is AMD and define `define` correctly.
+When you `require('jQuery')` it should be there at that moment, but if we want to run the code without jQuery loaded yet use async `define(dependencies, f)` Build with `webpack` since it will recognize that it is AMD and define `define` correctly.